masc-ucsc/docs/docs/pyrope/10-internals.md

 Pyrope respects the same semantics as Verilog with unknowns.
-As such, there can be many un-expected behaviors in these cases.
+As such, there can be many unexpected behaviors in these cases.
 The difference is that in Pyrope everything is initialized and unknowns (`0sb?`) can happen only when explicitly enabled.

 The compare respects Verilog semantics.
-This means that it is true if and only if all the possible values are true, which is quite counter-intuitive bahavior for programmers not used to 4 value logic.
+This means that it is true if and only if all the possible values are true, which is quite counter-intuitive behavior for programmers not used to 4 value logic.

 ```